Are you traveling to Madrid with kids?

 The main discussion when visiting Spain with kids is usually choosing between hotel and apartment.

 There is not a right answer, as it depends on each person.
-In my case, I would go for an apartment when traveling to Madrid with family.
+In case you are searching for a hotel, these are my 15 top-rated family hotels in Madrid.

 You will also have more privacy and room to hang out once the kids are in bed.

-Read my guide to finding the best place to stay in Madrid with children.
+Read my guide to finding the best place to stay in Madrid.

 Packing for your trip to Madrid with children